xiomaraR/chatbot/README.md

 # Future Plans

-Of course!
-Here are a couple of bullet points outlining your plans to extend your chatbot into a more advanced AI chatbot with NLP, tokenization, neural networks, and human-like qualities:
+Plans to extend My Robot Friend into a more advanced AI chatbot with NLP, tokenization, neural networks, and human-like qualities:

 - **Enhance Natural Language Processing (NLP):**